Careers and Employability Service

 Some medical schools require you to take an admissions test before considering your application.

-There are three main tests: GAMSAT, UCAT and BMAT.
+There are two main tests: GAMSAT and UCAT.
 You will need to check with each medical school as to which test they require you to sit.
 These are used to create a level playing field, especially where candidates come from varied backgrounds.
 They are designed to test aptitude rather than educational achievement.

 Admissions tests - the basics